Industry Perspectives:

 There's a phase in destination development that most project timelines undervalue, compress, or skip entirely — and it's the phase that determines whether a development becomes a genuinely distinctive place or simply another competent addition to the skyline.
 Destination visioning sits between the feasibility study and the design brief, answering the questions that design can't answer on its own: not what does this place look like, but what is this place?

-The Art of Placemaking in the Middle East: Creating Spaces That Tell Authentic Stories.
+The Art of Placemaking in Asia Pacific: Creating Spaces That Tell Authentic Stories.

 Placemaking & Wayfinding for a Better Sense of Wellbeing.